Woody McCorvey: South Carolina (1998)

-Tennessee (1999-2003)
+Tennessee (1999–2003)

-McCorvey coached at Tennessee for five years from 1999 to 1903.
+McCorvey coached at Tennessee for five years from 1999 to 2003.
 Tennessee recorded a 46-14 record with McCorvey overseeing the running game, helping power the Volunteers to the 2000 Fiesta Bowl, 2001 Cotton Bowl, 2002 Citrus Bowl, and 2002 and 2003 Peach Bowls.
 McCorvey's Volunteers won three straight New Year’s Day Bowl games from 2000 to 2002 in that span.

 Tennessee's rushing attack flourished under McCorvey's guidance.
 The Volunteers led the SEC in rushing in 1999, averaging 191.3 yards per game.
 His work helped tailback Travis Stephens lead the SEC in rushing yards (1,464) in 2001.
 The year before, McCorvey helped tailback Travis Henry finish second in the league (and 14th in the nation) with 1,314 in rushing yards.
-He also coached Jamal Lewis, who finished in the top five on Tennessee's all-time list for career rushing yards and became an All-Pro after being selected as the No. 5 overall pick of the 2000 NFL Draft.
+He also coached Jamal Lewis, who finished in the top five on Tennessee's all-time list for career rushing yards and became an All-Pro after being selected as the No. 5 overall pick of the 2000 NFL draft.

-Mississippi State (2004-08)
+Mississippi State (2004–2008)

-In 2004, McCorvey departed Tennessee to serve as offensive coordinator at Mississippi State for Sylvester Croom, who had been hired as the first African-American head coach in SEC history.
+In 2004, McCorvey departed Tennessee to serve as offensive coordinator at Mississippi State for Sylvester Croom, who had been hired as the first African-American head coach in Southeastern Conference (SEC) history.
 He spent five seasons with the Bulldogs, serving as assistant head coach and offensive coordinator in addition to coaching the quarterbacks.
 The Bulldogs won eight games in 2007, including wins over Auburn, Alabama and Mississippi.
 McCorvey's presence helped 2010 NFL Draft pick Anthony Dixon set numerous records for the Bulldogs, including true freshman records for rushing attempts, rushing yards and rushing touchdowns.

-Return to Clemson (2008-Present)
+Return to Clemson (2008resent)

 In December 2008, Swinney approached McCorvey to return to Clemson in an administrative and advisory role.
 Said Swinney of McCorvey: “He is my national security advisor.
 My experience with him dates to my days as a player at Alabama when he was my position coach.
 He coached at Clemson in the 1980s under Danny Ford and knows all about our winning tradition.”